Mattheus85/BarkPark/project_documents/design_document.md

 3. Retrieve a list of locations with available parks
 4. Create, edit, and delete a user account
 5. Create, edit, and delete a review for a park
+6. Retrieve a list of reviews filtered by parkId and/or userId

 ### 4.2.
 Out of Scope